-All trials provided for the use of additional, rescue treatment for patients not responding to the initial study drug or having recurrent symptoms after initial benefit, but there were differences in the rescue treatments permitted and their timing and combinations.
+All trials provided for the use of additional, rescue treatment for patients not responding to the initial study drug at two hours or having recurrent symptoms after initial benefit.
+However, there were important differences in the rescue treatments permitted and their timing and combinations (Table 3.11).
 The lasmiditan and ubrogepant trials permitted the use of an optional second dose (randomized in the lasmiditan trials and open label in the ubrogepant trials).
 In terms of rescue medications allowed, the ubrogepant trials permitted patients to take their usual acute care treatment (including triptans and ergots), while the lasmiditan and rimegepant trials only allowed the use of non-specific migraine medication such as NSAIDS.
-The use of other medications was permitted between two and 24 hours after initial dosing in the lasmiditan trials and between two and 48 hours after initial dosing in the ubrogepant trials, if needed.
+The use of other medications was permitted between two and 24 hours after initial dosing in the lasmiditan trials and between two and 48 hours after initial dosing in the ubrogepant and rimegepant trials, if needed.